OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/requirement-set-1.12/outlook-requirement-set-1.12.md

   - `OnAppointmentOrganizer`

 - Modified the [LaunchEvent manifest element](/javascript/api/manifest/launchevent): Adds the `SendMode` attribute used by the `OnMessageSend` and `OnAppointmentSend` events.
 This attribute specifies options available to the user if an add-in stops an item from being sent or if the add-in is unavailable.
-- Modified [Office.AddinCommands.EventCompletedOptions](/javascript/api/office/office.addincommands.eventcompletedoptions?view=outlook-js-1.12&preserve-view=true): Adds the `errorMessage` property to display a message to the user if `allowEvent` is set to `false` when the add-in's event handler condition isn't met.
+- Created [Office.SmartAlertsEventCompletedOptions](/javascript/api/outlook/office.smartalertseventcompletedoptions?view=outlook-js-1.12&preserve-view=true): Adds the `allowEvent` and `errorMessage` properties.
+The `allowEvent` property indicates if the handled event should continue execution or be canceled.
+If `allowEvent` is set to `false` when the add-in's condition isn't met, the `errorMessage` property can be used to display a message to the user.

 ## See also